-This tapestry was created to observe Dovecot’s move to its new home at the restored Victorian swimming baths on Infirmary Street in 2008.
+Baths and Bathers was created to observe Dovecot’s move to its new home at the restored Victorian swimming baths on Infirmary Street in 2008.

-The tapestry shows bathing figures depicted by various artists throughout the art ages including Ingres’ Odalisque and a young boy calling out from Seurat’s celebrated Bathers at Asnieres to the humorously placed shark by Damien Hirst.
+The tapestry shows bathing figures depicted by various artists throughout the ages, including Ingres’ Odalisque and a young boy calling out from Seurat’s celebrated Bathers at Asnieres to the humorously placed shark by Damien Hirst.
 Bathers by Matisse and Bonnard also feature and are all arranged on a backdrop redolent of Hockney’s pool painting.

+The bright ceramic tiles in the design reflect the colours of wool on the spools ready for use in the new tapestry studio, and a towel is flung playfully over the Balcony.
 The tapestry is a nod to the artist and weaver’s collaborative relationship.
-This woven masterpiece is a homage to the work of the represented artists but also highlights the Dovecot weaver’s skill for interpretation.
+This woven piece is a homage to the work of the represented artists but also highlights the Dovecot weaver’s skill for interpretation.